thecentraldogma/thecentraldogma.github.io/pages/glossary.md

 - **MSA**: Multiple Sequence Alignment.
 Multiple Sequence Alignment (MSA) involves aligning three or more biological sequences (DNA, RNA, or proteins) to identify regions of similarity that may indicate functional, structural, or evolutionary relationships between the sequences.
 By comparing these sequences, MSA helps in identifying conserved sequence motifs, understanding phylogenetic relationships, and predicting the structure and function of newly discovered genes or proteins.

+- **Perplexity**: Perplexity is a metric borrowed by protein language memodels from from NLP.
+It ranges from 1 for a perfect model to 20 for a model that makes predictions at random since there are 20 possible equally likely amino acids.
+Intuitively, the perplexity describes the number of amino acids the model is choosing between for each prediction.
+Mathematically, perplexity is $$2^{-L}$$ where $$L$$ is the average log likelihood of a character or an amino acid position according to the model.

 - **Post-translational modifications**: Post-translational modifications (PTMs) are chemical changes to a protein after its synthesis (translation) in a cell.
 These modifications can occur at various points in a protein's lifecycle and are essential for regulating its function, localization, and interaction with other cellular molecules.
 PTMs can influence a protein's activity, stability, and its role in signaling pathways, thereby playing a critical role in numerous biological processes and diseases.